About Our Law Firm

 Caring for so many ill and injured children led Nurse Notesong to law school – she wanted to advocate for children from multiple avenues beyond the hospital bedside.
 And when the law school didn’t offer much by way of child-focused programming, Notesong and two friends founded the Children’s Justice Project to better promote the interests of children through interdisciplinary teaching, bringing in speakers, and establishing a summer fellowship (happily, CJP is still going strong today).

 Notesong started her own firm after law school, specializing in juvenile defense and guardian ad litum (representing a child’s best interest) proceedings.
 She closed her firm to become Director and Adjunct Professor of Milwaukee Street Law at Marquette University Law School (Street Law teaches underprivileged high school students about the legal system and their rights).
 And this whole time (before, during, and after law school), Notesong was a pediatric nurse at Children’s Hospital of Wisconsin in the Emergency Department/Trauma Center – a career she absolutely loved.

-In 2013, Notesong and her family relocated to Madison where she pours her heart, sweat, and tears into raising three spunky kids and Elroy, the family’s fluffy Polish Lowland Sheepdog, volunteering, and expanding her advocacy work.
-She was a panelist and contributor to the nationally syndicated television show, “MomsEveryday” and is a regular guest on the local broadcast of the show.
+In 2013, Notesong and her family relocated to Madison where she pours her heart, sweat, and tears into raising three spunky kids and their two fluffy sheepdogs, Elroy and Kendall.
+She was a panelist on the the nationally syndicated television show, “MomsEveryday” and is a regular guest on the local broadcast of the show.
 Whenever possible she volunteers for her kids’ school and expands her advocacy work as a volunteer nurse educator for the Wisconsin Women’s Health Foundation’s (WWHF).
-In 2015, Notesong fulfilled her pipe dream of becoming a Certified Lactation Counselor expertise to spearhead a text-based breastfeeding support program for new mothers throughout Wisconsin, and she is a volunteer nurse with the WWHF GrapeVine Program which provides free community education on women’s health issues.
+In 2015, Notesong fulfilled her pipe dream of becoming a Certified Lactation Counselor and used that expertise to spearhead a text-based breastfeeding support program for new mothers throughout Wisconsin, with support from the WWHF.

-Having dealt with the yuck of creating her own Will, Notesong ensures the Thoughtful Will experience respects and addresses the anxieties of parents and non-parents alike, helping make the process approachable, endurable, and understandable, all the while talking to our clients with the tender care of a pediatric nurse and lawyering with a keen attention-to detail “eagle eye.”
-She infuses TLC into every aspect of her brand of approachable lawyering.
+Having dealt with the yuck of creating her own Will, Notesong ensures the Thoughtful Will experience respects and addresses the anxieties of parents and non-parents alike, helping make the process as pleasant as possible.
+She is caring and careful, and infuses TLC into every aspect of our brand of approachable lawyering.
 Attention to detail is crucial in both nursing and law – she doesn’t miss a beat.

 University of Wisconsin Law School • JD 2004 • Bruce F. Beilfuss Memorial Award for Outstanding Service to the Law School